Financials

 Statement of Financial Position and Cash Flow Review

-Net cash used in financing activities amounted to $7.8 million.
-This was mainly due to repayment of $7.6 million for long term borrowings and $2.4 million for lease liabilities, offset by a reduction in pledged deposits of $0.3 million and proceeds of $2.6 million from total borrowings.
-The Company also paid final dividend of $1 million declared for the last financial year after obtaining shareholders’ approval in the annual general meeting held on 27 April 2023.
+Net cash used in financing activities amounted to $57.2 million.
+This comprised the net repayment of $53.8 million for all borrowings and $2.4 million for lease liabilities.
+The Company also paid the final dividend of $1.0 million declared for the last financial year after obtaining shareholders' approval in the annual general meeting held on 30 April 2025.

 Commentary